chericito/mobohubb-docs/docs/QUICK START/onboarding/logging-into-mobohubb/new-user-first-steps.md

    * For the initial setup, you may skip this unless you’ve created tags (via the Tags Section).

 5. **Assign users**
    * Select the individuals or groups who will perform this task.
+If left blank, the task will be available for all site users.

 6. **Task description**